smoxy/churchGroupHelper/README.md

 1. **Transcribe audio messages** for easy sharing and documentation of voice messages.
 2. **Schedule messages** for future events or reminders.
 (TODO)
 3. **Store important notes** or reminders, like messages or birthdays.
 (TODO)
-4. **Summarize group conversations** from a specific message onward, useful for recapping discussions.
-(TODO)
+4. **Summarize group conversations** from a specific message onward, useful for recapping discussions using Ollama Cloud API.
 5. **Create and manage polls with a quorum** for voting on key decisions, especially valuable for church council meetings.
 (TODO)

 The bot is designed for easy deployment using Docker Compose. **Now uses an external Whisper ASR service**, reducing resource requirements significantly (from 6GB RAM to ~512MB).